 Tremble before Him, all the earth.

 a.
-Give to the LORD the glory due His name: The theme is repeated – God is worthy of praise from the entire earth, from all families of the peoples.
-The encouragement give means to recognize and to declare the glory and strength that belongs to God in all His being.
+Give to the Lord the glory due His name: The theme is repeated – God is worthy of praise from the entire earth, from all families of the peoples.
+In this context, give means to recognize and to declare the glory and strength that belong to God in all His being.

 ii.
 “Neither men nor angels can confer anything upon Jehovah, but they should recognise his glory and might, and ascribe it to him in their songs and in their hearts.”
 (Spurgeon)